 First, trim the edges of your mesh with a wire cutter.
 Or in my husband’s case, over-enthusiasm with a grinder.

-Step 4 – Welcome to your trellis to its new home
+Step 4 – Welcome to your new inexpensive trellis to its new home

 Now do we make another panel?
 Well, we wanted to make sure we liked the outcome before doing that.

 For approx $25 total we just may.
 But first, let’s see if I can grow some vegetables.
 And that is how you build an inexpensive trellis.

 It turns out we could grow vegetables.
 Lots of them.
 This was the summer I learned a ton about what we eat, what we don’t eat, wildlife in the suburbs and bugs.
 Did you know that squirrels love tomatoes and bugs can make or break your garden.
 Next time, they’re getting covers built over the beds.